“Sifu Anthony, do you think I should get knee surgery?”

 Here’s the best thing about this bit of Kung Fu wisdom — even doctors can’t complain about it because we are using their own diagnostic method, their own medical advice, and also because we’re doing no harm.
 I’ve actually gotten feedback from a few surgeons (via their patients) who said something like: “That’s really reasonable advice.
 A Kung Fu teacher said that?”

 Yes, grasshopper.
 A Kung Fu teacher said that.
-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.